 How do I remove the threaded piece of the filter without causing any damage to the hot tub?

 2. Locate the filter housing, which has the flapper door that allows water to get into your filter.
 There should be two screws on either side of the flapper door.
 Remove those two screws and lift straight up on the filter housing to remove it.

 3. Take a set of pliers and clamp it onto the threaded tailpiece that is stuck.
 Just turn the piece counter clockwise and it should come loose.
 (This may take some force, but it’s shouldn’t be overly difficult to do.)

 4. After the threaded tailpiece has been removed, you can simply replace the filter housing and install your new Eco Pur Filter.

 What should I do to make sure this doesn’t happen again?

 To prevent this from happening in the future, we recommend you turn your filter until it feels almost tight, and then turn it back a quarter turn of the way.
 This will prevent you from over-tightening the filter during the installation.

-Don’t forget, you can always call our MasterSpaParts.com Customer Service team with your questions, too!
+Call our MasterSpaParts.com Customer Service team with your questions!
 You can contact us seven days a week at (855) 308-2149.